Koha-Community/kohadocs/source/systempreferences.rst

 -  the calendar to skip all days the library is closed.

+-  the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise (Note: This preference setting only works with loan periods in multiples of 7).

 Description:

 -  This preference controls how scheduled library closures affect the